shameem17/iOS-Tutorial/Weak_Strong.md

 But there may be thousands of references.
 To assigning nil to each object reference is quite difficult for us.
 We need something to automatically deinitize the instances.

-# Resolving Strong Reference Cycle
+# :white_check_mark: Resolving Strong Reference Cycle

 Swift provides two ways to resolve strong reference cycles when you work with properties of class type: weak references and unowned references.
 Weak and unowned references enable one instance in a reference cycle to refer to the other instance without keeping a strong hold on it.
 The instances can then refer to each other without creating a strong reference cycle.